14 years of Startups Awards winners: Where are they now?

 Onfido’s team now stands at 150 and, alongside London and Silicon Valley, it now boasts offices in New York, Lisbon and New Delhi.
 This month, the business announced new hires including a chief product officer, chief technical officer, and independent board director.

-Who will succeed Onfido as the 2017 overall Startups Awards winner, taking home the title of The Start-Up Loans Start-up of the Year?
+Who will succeed Bulb as the 2018 overall Startups Awards winner, taking home the title of The Start-Up Loans Company Start-up of the Year?